athrael-soju/CopperAI/README.md

 - Set Environment Variables for each service:

-  - Rename frontend\.env.local to frontend\.env and set the values:
+  - Rename frontend/.env.local to frontend/.env and set the values:

   ```
   # OpenAI